Introducing the M-series camera slider

 Strongest and most precise

 Smooth camera motion, even at macro scale

-Weighing just 15 pounds, a Trost slider can support a fully kitted Arri Alexa or RED Epic – up to 560lbs – with zero observable deflection of the rail.
+Weighing just 18 pounds, a Trost slider can support a fully kitted Arri Alexa or RED Epic – up to 560lbs.
 In fact, the heavier the camera rig, the smoother a Trost will roll.
 Motion is so precise that even macro and long lens shots are comfortable and repeatable.

 Trost sliders can be quickly and easily configured for many types of shooting applications.
-A unique rotating quick-release system allows operators to quickly adjust the angle of motion.
-A wide variety of mounting options, including 3/8, 1/4, and C-stands makes Trost compatible with most common tripod styles.
+A Mitchell mount with removable key allows operators to quickly adjust the angle of motion.
+A wide variety of mounting options, including Mitchell, 3/8, 1/4, and C-stands makes Trost compatible with most common tripod styles.
 Trost sliders can also be combined for 2-axis configuration, expanding the shooting envelope dramatically.

 Trusted by the experts

 Warm Springs Productions in the back woods